psevestre/openid-fapi/Financial_API_WD_001.md

 The OpenID Foundation (OIDF) promotes, protects and nurtures the OpenID community and technologies.
 As a non-profit international standardizing body, it is comprised by over 160 participating entities (workgroup participants).
 The work of preparing implementer drafts and final international standards is carried out through OIDF workgroups in accordance with the OpenID Process.
 Participants interested in a subject for which a workgroup has been established have the right to be represented in that workgroup.
 International organizations, governmental and non-governmental, in liaison with OIDF, also take part in the work.
 OIDF collaborates closely with other standardizing bodies in the related fields.

+Final drafts adopted by the Workgroup through consensus are circulated publicly for the public review for 60 days and for the OIDF members for voting.
+Publication as an OIDF Standard requires approval by at least 50 % of the members casting a vote.
+There is a possibility that some of the elements of this document may be the subject to patent rights.
+OIDF shall not be held responsible for identifying any or all such patent rights.

 Financial-grade API Security Profile 1.0 consists of the following parts:

 * Financial-grade API Security Profile 1.0 - Part 1: Baseline